Purimidiaru/Repo-regrowth/README.md

 **Note**: The last changes was simply pure optimization and README writting to explain you how I process it.

-At the end, I took between 2 and 3 hours just suggested to be fair and square.
+At the end, **I took between 2 and 3 hours** just as suggested to be fair and square.

-I turned off the workflow to ensure useless billing.
-You are free to turn it on and also test it in any way you want!
+**I turned off the workflow to ensure useless billing.
+You are free to turn it on and also test it in any way you want!**

 If you have any questions, feel free to ask!